illuminatedpast/csun-sca-processing/02-processing/02-05-digitalprocessing.md

 #### Digital Processing:
 1. Convert files to accessible and/or long-term preservation formats as needed
- 1. For common recommended accessible file formats, reference the "University Library Digital Collections Technical Reference Guide - Digitization" on the W drive at a_Admin>Workflows
+- For common recommended accessible file formats, reference the "University Library Digital Collections Technical Reference Guide - Digitization" on the W drive at a_Admin>Workflows
 2. Within your Digital Files folder, create a Preservation folder and an Access folder.
 The file trees should match in each folder.
 3. Place original file formats in the Preservation folder and accessible file formats in the Access folder.
-3. Identify and redact PII
+4. Identify and redact PII
- 1. Place unredacted originals in the Preservation folder.
+- Place unredacted originals in the Preservation folder.
- 2. Place redacted copies in the Access folder.
+- Place redacted copies in the Access folder.
-4. When relevant, separate any restricted files from unrestricted files in your Digital Files folder to ease the pick from shelf copying of folders onto the reading room hard drive.
+5. When relevant, separate any restricted files from unrestricted files in your Digital Files folder to ease the pick from shelf copying of folders onto the reading room hard drive.
 As needed, create folders labeled:
- 1. Open for Research
+- Open for Research
- 2. On Campus Use ONLY
+- On Campus Use ONLY
- 3. Restricted until YYYY
+- Restricted until YYYY
-5. Enter folder titles into ASpace.
+6. Enter folder titles into ASpace.
 For hybrid physical and digital collections, insert digital folders into the container list following the collection/series arrangement.
 For example, alphabetical by folder title (see ASpace documentation for more detailed Digital Object data entry instructions):
  [image here]
-6. When processing is complete:
+7. When processing is complete:
- 1. Move any Preservation folders to Glacier (as of August 2023 hold on this and retain Preservation files on X)
+- Move any Preservation folders to Glacier (as of August/September 2023 hold on this and retain Preservation files on X)
- 2. Retain Access folder in the Digital Files on X
+- Retain Access folder in the Digital Files on X
- 3. Delete Weeds folder
+- Delete Weeds folder
- 4. Delete Unprocessed Accession folder unless there is a compelling reason to retain files for future migration or other needs
+- Delete Unprocessed Accession folder unless there is a compelling reason to retain files for future migration or other needs